telerik/blazor-docs/components/chart/plot-bands.md

 Plot Bands are colored ranges in the Telerik UI for Blazor Chart.
 Their purpose is to highlight areas of the chart by changing the background in a predefined axis range.

-The plot bands appear on the chart as colored areas that fill the entire space between two grid lines on the x-axis or on the y-axis.

 ## Creating Plot Bands

 1. Add `PlotBand` instances inside the `PlotBands` collection of the X or Y axes.